aka411/gd32f103-bare-metal-blinky-led/README.md

 # Bare-Metal Blinky LED for GD32F103C8T6
 A simple bare metal led blinky
-What it Does
+## What it Does
-At its core, this project simply blinks an onboard LED.
-On most common GD32F103 development boards (such as the popular "Blue Pill" style boards), this LED is typically connected to GPIO Port Pin.
-The LED will repeatedly turn on and off with a visible delay, demonstrating basic output control.
+At its core, this project simply blinks an external LED.The LED will repeatedly turn on and off with a visible delay, demonstrating basic output control.

 ![Blinking LED](blinky_led.gif)